 Food and wellness trends come and go, but we’re really wondering what took so long for CBD to start nearing mainstream popularity.
-Recently, it seems like cannabidiol, a cannabis extract commonly known as CBD, is popping in our skincare products and snacks.
-That’s all fun and good, but a new study found a more serious reason you might want to try CBD for your health: To treat anxiety or addiction, which researchers had previously been on the fence about.
+Recently, it seems like cannabidiol, a cannabis extract commonly known as CBD, is popping up more often than usual in our skin care products and snacks.
+That’s all fun and good, but a new study found a more serious reason you might want to try CBD for your health: to treat anxiety or addiction, which researchers had previously been on the fence about.

 Just in case you’re not up on your horticulture, cannabis is a plant that has over 400 different compounds, which scientists call cannabinoids.
-One of these compounds, THC, is usually the main psychoactive component in marijuana — it gets you high.
-CBD is another one and has stoked the most interest in people interested in medical marijuana, since it’s not psychoactive, so you don’t get “stoned,” but you can get all of the other healing benefits of cannabis.
-Not only do some people simply prefer using it, it’s an easier sell to get funding for research on cannabis extracts that don’t get you high, especially since on a federal level and in many states, growing and using cannabis, or marijuana, is still very illegal.
+One of these compounds, THC, is usually the main psychoactive component in marijuana—it gets you high.
+CBD is another one and has stoked intrigue in people interested in medical marijuana, since it’s not psychoactive (no, you don’t get stoned) and you can get all of the other healing benefits of cannabis.
+Not only do some people simply prefer using CBD, but it’s an easier sell to get funding for research on cannabis extracts that don’t get you high, especially since on a federal level and in many states, growing and using cannabis, or marijuana, is still very illegal.

 All of which is why most CBD is grown from hemp or includes very low doses of THC, mixed with other things, to get around its Schedule I classification from the Drug Enforcement Association.
 High Times explains: